-This page summarizes the major features in the Android 12 release and provides links to additional information.
+This page summarizes the major features in the Android 12 and Android 12 releases and provides links to additional information.
 These feature summaries are organized according to the feature's documentation location on this site.

 AlwaysOnHotwordDetector class updates

 including its factory method,

 is a system API (

 AlwaysOnHotwordDetector class is intended for use by Assistant apps with

 system-level privileges, which are commonly bundled with the OS release.
 In